 Disclosure: YoungstownLive is a sponsor of MyOhioFun.com.
 All opinions are my own.

 The Fellows Riverside Gardens is a free public garden located in the city of Youngstown.
+Yes, I said free.
 The twelve-acre display garden includes a collection of seasonal bulbs, flowering beds, flowering trees and shrubs, and beautiful walkways; along with scenic views, a delightful garden shop, a gallery, a library, and a seasonal garden café .
-Throughout the year the Education Center also offers gardening classes to the public.
+Throughout the year the Education Center offers various gardening classes to the public.

 POINTS OF INTEREST